 Protein design decomposes into three ML problem formulations:

 Forward folding (structure prediction).
 Input: amino acid sequence.
 Output: 3D atomic coordinates.
 Model: AlphaFold2.
-This is the “check your work” step — given a designed sequence, does the predicted fold match what you intended?
+This is the “check your work” step: given a designed sequence, does the predicted fold match the intended structure?

 De novo backbone generation.
 Input: functional specification (target protein, hotspot residues, symmetry constraints).
 Output: new backbone structure.
 Model: RFDiffusion.
-This is the generative step — “create a new shape that binds to this target.”
+This is the generative step: “create a new shape that binds this target.”

 The standard validation loop ties these together: generate a backbone (RFDiffusion) → design a sequence for it (ProteinMPNN) → predict the structure of that sequence (AlphaFold) → compare the prediction to the intended backbone.
 If they match, the design is self-consistent.